temporalio/documentation/docs-src/tctl-next/modifiers/yes.md

 ---
 id: yes
 title: tctl yes modifier
-description: definition for the --yes modifier
+description: How to use the tctl-next --yes modifier.
 sidebar_label: --yes
 tags:
   - tctl
 ---

-Automatically confirm all prompts.
+Use the --yes modifier to automatically confirm all prompts.